nmutovkin/ui_trame_dash_integration_app/README.md

-# VTK WebGL Visualization
+# VTK Dash WebGL Visualization

-Client-side VTK visualization using Three.js WebGL rendering with real-time server streaming.
+Unified VTK visualization using Dash + Three.js WebGL rendering in a single application.

 ## Architecture

-This project implements a distributed VTK visualization system with:
+This project implements a unified VTK visualization system with:

-- **VTK Geometry Server**: Extracts geometry data from VTK objects and streams via WebSocket
+- **Single Dash Application**: All VTK processing and WebGL rendering in one app
+- **Direct Integration**: VTK processing integrated with Dash callbacks
 - **WebGL Client**: Browser-based Three.js rendering with GPU acceleration
-- **Real-time Communication**: WebSocket streaming for live data updates
+- **No External Dependencies**: Eliminated WebSockets and Trame

 ## Features